Starting a new business

 How to start a business with movable pricing strategies

-Your prices don’t have to stay constant.
-In fact, a couple of popular pricing strategies for new products and services do just the opposite.
+Your rates don’t have to stay the same all the time.
+In fact, a handful of prominent new product and service pricing schemes do the exact opposite.

 - Penetration pricing